-Newly-registered students are assigned to an advisor, who will be available via e-mail to answer questions and offer counsel on the academic process.
-The advisor, in turn, e-mails the student with instructions on how to proceed.
-This information provides a general “orientation” to the educational process as a complement to information found online.
-However, registration alone does not entitle one to student services.
-Neither does it admit one to a degree program.
-Admission to a credit/degree track begins with registration but requires an additional procedure.
+New Applicants are immediately assigned to an advisor, who will be available via email to answer questions and offer counsel on the academic process.
+The advisor, in turn, e-mails the student with instructions on how to proceed by starting with the Orientation and first course.
+Application completion does NOT admit one to a degree program.
+Soon AFTER application, please request official academic documents to be sent from the issuing institution to the NU Registrar.
+Admission to a credit/degree program of study comes with the evaluation of these entry credentials.

-Students who reside in the twenty-five nations listed on page 8 of this handbook are required to pay a one-time registration fee upon registration.
-Incarcerated students must pay their registration fee before a second course will be sent.
+Incarcerated students must pay their application fee before a second course will be sent.

-Admission to a degree program requires degree applicants to possess the educational background, intellectual capabilities, and language skills necessary for college-level study.
-The following academic achievement is the standard that must be met for formal admission into a degree program.
+Admission to a certificate or a degree program requires applicants to possess the educational background, intellectual capabilities, and language skills necessary for college-level study.
+The following academic achievement is the standard that must be met for formal admission into a certificate or degree program.
 For specifics, see under each academic offering in the Academics section of this catalog.

-More specific information relative to admission into a particular program (B.R.S., M.T.S., M.Div.) may be found in the academic section under each program featured.
+More specific information relative to admission into a particular program (C.B.S., B.R.S., G.C.B.S., M.T.S., M.Div.) may be found in the academic section under each program featured.
 Below are general regulations.

-Enrollment refers to undertaking the study of any specific numbered course.
-The student may begin the study immediately after registration has been completed, without any further administrative action.
-Enrollment in a course is confirmed and recorded by NU at the time the student takes the first exam required by the course, and should be completed within 12 months.
+Enrollment at NationsU refers to undertaking the study of any specific numbered course.
+The student may begin study immediately after application and fee have been completed, without any further administrative action.
+However, all students must complete the Orientation to NationsUniversity Online Studies (ONOS) and the appropriately leveled course, A Search for Spirituality, before beginning other courses.
+Enrollment in a course is confirmed and recorded by NU at the time the student takes the first exam required by the course and should be completed within 12 months.

 Students may enroll in a course at any time and study at their own pace, taking each module exam whenever they feel they have mastered the material contained in that module.
 They are encouraged to complete one course before enrollment in another, but this is not required.

-The payment of the annual tuition that may apply shall become due at the time of the first course exam.
+The first quarter of tuition begins upon Application completion date, since students have open access to all NU resources beginning this date.
+The payment of the quarterly tuition that may apply shall become due at the time of the first course exam.
 No course credit will be awarded until specified fees are paid.

-Degree-seeking students are expected to follow the academic plan to which they are assigned while being guided by their advisors.
-Because they are self-paced, they may complete their studies as their circumstances permit.
+Degree-seeking students are expected to follow the academic plan of study to which they are assigned.
+Advisors will offer guidance regarding courses, assignments, and other requirements.
+Because courses and plans of study are self-paced, students may complete their studies as their circumstances permit.

 Students must request their former school to submit an official transcript in order to gain admission to a degree program.
-If a student has multiple degrees, he/she needs only to submit the highest degree received.
-Official credentials can be sent via post (650 Poydras St., Suite 1400, PMB 133, New Orleans, LA 70130) or electronically through Parchment Exchange or E-Scrip Safe Services.
-The link to this service can be found in the footer of our website.
-Only in certain cases are pdf’s to the registrar’s email also acceptable.
+If a student has multiple degrees, he/she needs only to submit the highest degree received, unless otherwise directed by the Registrar.
+Official credentials can be sent via post (650 Poydras St., Suite 1400, PMB 133, New Orleans, LA 70130) or electronically through the issuing institutions’ electronic transcript service directly to NationsUniversity.
 If transcripts are ever sent via email from an issuing institution, they need to be sent from an institutional email address.